 Depending on the institution, your doctor, your outlook, and the cause of effusion, more invasive surgical drainage than needle pericardiocentesis may be necessary.

 As with any invasive procedure, there are risks to pericardiocentesis.
 Your doctor will go over all the risks and have you sign a consent form before the procedure.

 - puncture of the heart muscle

 After the procedure, the site of the catheter should be checked regularly for any signs of infection.
 Your blood pressure and pulse will be monitored after the procedure, and your doctor will decide when to send you home.
-If you were given a sedative, someone will have to drive you home as you will not be allowed to drive yourself directly following the procedure.
+If you were given a sedative, someone will have to drive you home, since you won’t be allowed to drive yourself directly following the procedure.

 If the drained fluid needs to be tested for infections or cancer, your doctor will send it to a laboratory.
-If it is an infection, it may be due to an autoimmune disorder, hypothyroidism, rheumatic fever, immunosuppressants, chest radiation, cancer, or kidney failure.
-Sometimes the cause of the infection is unknown, and the pericardium is inflamed for no apparent reason; this is called idiopathic pericarditis.
+If the fluid shows signs of an infection, the infection may be due to an autoimmune disorder, hypothyroidism, rheumatic fever, immunosuppressants, chest radiation, cancer, or kidney failure.
+Sometimes the cause of the infection is unknown, and your pericardium is inflamed for no apparent reason.
+This is called idiopathic pericarditis.

-In some patients, especially those with advanced cancer, fluid may continue to build up in the pericardium.
-A catheter may be put in place to ensure continual drainage and to avoid repeated pericardiocentesis.
-Sometimes a surgical procedure called pericardial sclerosis is necessary to close the space around the heart so fluid cannot accumulate in the sac surrounding the heart.
+In some people, especially those with advanced cancer, fluid may continue to build up in the pericardium.
+A catheter may be put in place to ensure continual drainage and prevent repeated pericardiocentesis.
+Sometimes a surgical procedure called pericardial sclerosis is necessary to close the space around your heart so fluid can’t accumulate in the sac surrounding your heart.

-Talk with your doctor about what your results mean, and whether there is a chance of the fluid coming back.
-She can discuss your treatment options with you.
+If abnormal results are found in the fluid, your doctor may be able to determine the cause of fluid accumulation.
+Talk with your doctor about what your results mean and whether there is a chance of the fluid coming back.
+They can discuss your treatment options with you.